sausheong/tanuki/README.md

 ### Executable binaries or scripts

-Executable binaries or scripts (or /bins/) are files that are, well, executable.
+Executable binaries or scripts (or _bins_) are files that are, well, executable.
 You can normally run them on the command line.
-As a Tanuki bin handler, it must be able to take process a JSON string (as a command line argument) and return another JSON string to STDOUT.
+As a Tanuki bin handler, it must be able to take process a JSON string (as the first command line argument) and return another JSON string to STDOUT.
 The input JSON contains HTTP request data and the output JSON has HTTP response data.

 ### TCP socket server